islamsalah2020/Item_Catalog/README.md

 3. Navigate to catalog directory:
  - `cd /vagrant/catalog`

+4. Run the following command to install need flask libraries:
+ - `sudo ./pg_config.sh`

-4. Run the following command to setup the and create the database:
+5. Run the following command to setup the and create the database:
  - `python database_setup.py`

-5. Run the following command to insert some data into the database:
+6. Run the following command to insert some data into the database:
  - `python lotsofmenus.py`

-7. Run Python Program **loganalysis.py** and log analysis will be printed
+7. Run Python Program **application.py** and log analysis will be printed
- - `python2 loganalysis.py`
+ - `python2 application.py`

 8. Finally you can visit the web App using your browser [localhost:5000](http://localhost:5000/).